 The Council of Mortgage Lenders’ handbook mandates solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 Technically you could be impacted by that.
 Some mortgage companies would take a pragmatic view as this obligation principally exists to pick up on subsales or the flipping of properties.

-Is it correct that all Hedge End CQS (Conveyancing Quality Scheme) solicitors are on the Virgin Money conveyancing panel?
+Is it correct that all Hedge End CQS (Conveyancing Quality Scheme) solicitors are on the Santander conveyancing panel?

 A selection of lenders now utilise CQS as the kick off point for Panel approval such as HSBC and Santander.
 CQS accreditation however gives no guarantee to lender panel acceptance.
 Nevertheless,the CML have indicated that it is likely to become a pre-requisite for firms wishing to join their approved list of firms.

 I am due to exchange contracts on my flat.
 I had a double glazing fitted in October 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
 My purchaser’s mortgage company, Virgin Money are being difficult.
 The Hedge End solicitor who is on the Virgin Money conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Virgin Money are insisting on a building regulation certificate.
 Why do Virgin Money have a conveyancing panel if they don't accept advice from them?